Charlesetc/polarbear/readme.md

-# Hazelnut
+# Polarbear

-This is Hazelnut.
+This is polarbear.
 It's a project I'm working on.

 The goals right now are to make a simple but usable language.
 I plan to have a [structural type system](en.wikipedia.org/wiki/Structural_type_system), that is fully type-inferred.